CodeYourFuture/SQL-Coursework-Week2/2-exercises/task.md

 Once you understand the database that you are going to work with, solve the following challenge by writing SQL queries using everything you learned about SQL:

-1. Retrieve all the customers' names and addresses who live in the United States
+1. Retrieve all the customers' names and addresses who live in the United States select name, address from customers where country='United States';

 2. Retrieve all the customers in ascending name sequence
 3. Retrieve all the products whose name contains the word `socks`
 4. Retrieve all the products which cost more than 100 showing product id, name, unit price and supplier id.